A number of companies offer voluntary private health insurance in Ireland.

 If you have a break in cover of less than 13 weeks this will not affect your loading.

 If you stopped your insurance cover for periods of unemployment since 1 January 2008, up to three years of credits can be provided.

-If you lived outside Ireland on 1 May 2015 but subsequently move to live in Ireland, a loading will not apply if you get health insurance within nine months and continue to be insured.
+If you live outside Ireland and move to Ireland, a loading will not apply if you get health insurance within nine months and continue to be insured.

 The Department of Health has published a list of frequently asked questions about lifetime community rating.
 The regulations are set out in Statutory Instrument 312 of 2014 (pdf).

 The health insurance company may not refuse to accept you on the basis of your health status but it may restrict the cover it gives you in certain circumstances.

 Insurers are entitled to apply an initial waiting period before private health insurance cover becomes effective.

 For policies taken out since 1 May 2015, the maximum initial waiting period is 26 weeks.

 For maternity-related claims the waiting period is 52 weeks.

 For contracts taken out before 1 May 2015, longer waiting periods could be applied to people aged 55–64 (maximum 52 weeks) or aged over 65 (a maximum of 104 weeks).